-A consumer desire for convenience and speed is fueling preferences for mobile wallet payments.
-And right now, 30% of mobile wallet users say they’d like to pay with their smartphone all the time.
+Consumer desire for convenience and speed is fueling a shift toward mobile wallet payments—32% of mobile wallet users say they would like to pay with their smartphones all the time.

-As trust for mobile wallet security increases and customers want more convenient payment options, there’s no better time to learn what a mobile wallet is, how it works, and what you need to accept mobile wallet payments.
+To incorporate this payment option into your business, you first need to understand what a mobile wallet is, how it works, and what technologies allow you to accept mobile wallet payments.

 What is a mobile wallet?